otrv4/otrv4/otrv4.md

 permanent, as, after some time, subsequent messages will be impossible to decrypt again because of the "self-healing" nature of the algorithm, then the protocol is said to have post-compromise security.
-In the current academic literature, backwars secrecy is included in post-compromise security.
+In the current academic literature, backwards secrecy is included in post-compromise security.
 OTRv4, by using the Double Ratchet Algorithm, provides these two properties: forward secrecy and post-compromise security.
 If key material used to encrypt a particular data message is compromised, previous and future messages are